odoo/documentation/content/applications/general/base_import/import_faq.rst

 Can I import several times the same record?
 -------------------------------------------

 If you import a file that contains one of the column "External ID" or "Database ID", records that have already been imported will be modified instead of being created.
-This is very usefull as it allows you to import several times the same CSV file while having made some changes in between two imports.
+This is very useful as it allows you to import several times the same CSV file while having made some changes in between two imports.
 Odoo will take care of creating or modifying each record depending if it's new or not.

 This feature allows you to use the Import/Export tool of Odoo to modify a batch of records in your favorite spreadsheet application.